djinjones/Weather-Dashboard/README.md

 ## Descrption

-This is a simple website that loads weather data from an area that the user enters and populates the page with various weather information
+This is a simple website that loads weather data from an area that the user enters and populates the page with various weather information including a five day forecast.
+It also saves up to 10 recently searched cities in the local storage.

 ## Table of Contents